open-synergy/mdbook-partner/src/company-partner/penjelasan.md

 #### <a name="field-id-number-partner-issued-id">Issued By</a>

-Mendefinisikan siapa yang mengeluarkan nomor identitas
+Informasi yang mengeluarkan nomor identitas

 #### <a name="field-id-number-partner-date-issued">Issued On</a>

-Mendefinisikan tanggal identitas dikeluarkan
+Tanggal identitas dikeluarkan

 #### <a name="field-id-number-place-issuance">Place of Issuance</a>

-Mendefinisikan tempat diterbitkannya nomor identitas
+Tempat diterbitkannya nomor identitas

 #### <a name="field-id-number-valid-from">Valid From</a>

-Mendefinisikan tanggal mulai validnya nomor identitas
+Tanggal mulai validnya nomor identitas

 #### <a name="field-id-number-valid-Until">Valid Until</a>

-Mendefinisikan tanggal akhir validnya nomor identitas
+Tanggal akhir validnya nomor identitas

 #### <a name="field-id-number-status">Status</a>

-Mendefinisikan status identitas.
+Status identitas.
 Terbagi atas 4 pilihan, yaitu:<br />
 * **New:** Identitas baru
 * **Running:** Identitas yang sedang berjalan
 * **To Renew:** Identitas perlu diperpanjang